aaronclinger/gahelper.js/README.md

 * Ensures hitCallback works if GA is blocked
 * Can event track automatically via data attribute
 * Ensures events are recorded before pages are redirected
+* Can be mixed and matched with native GA functions
+* Can automatically include the GA base code if not present

 ## Dependencies